 The estimated service charge breakdown sets out the charge we are making for each service you receive.
 The invoice will tell you your payment due every three months.

-The back of the invoice details the payment options available.
+The back of the invoice includes ways to pay.

 Estimated service charges summary